 “Human beings were abstractions to him, the raw material for the new world he would single-handedly forge.”

 The execution, though, was off.
 Sinwar turned out to have a poor understanding of both his friends and his enemies.
 We might never understand why Hezbollah didn’t launch its own ground offensive against Israel on October 7, despite being fully prepared and deployed.
-Hamas and Hezbollah’s Iranian sponsors clearly knew Sinwar’s war plans, but didn’t fully commit themselves to the fight.
+Hamas and Hezbollah’s Iranian sponsors clearly knew Sinwar’s war plans, but didn’t fully commit themselves to the fight when the moment came.
 Israel, meanwhile, proved it could sustain an unprecedentedly long and difficult urban war without losing all international support.
 Surely Sinwar wasn’t counting on the Israeli-developed Trophy system neutralising Hamas’s anti-tank weaponry, nor on his enemy’s remarkable willingness to send its soldiers and combat engineers into Hamas tunnels.
 Hamas, meanwhile, fought the IDF with a distinct lack of skill and courage.
-Its fighters fled from frontal confrontations with the IDF, failed to protect its infrastructure or halt the Israeli advance through the Strip.
+Its fighters fled from frontal confrontations with the IDF, and failed to protect its infrastructure or halt the Israeli advance through the Strip.
 All the while, it lost any ability to fire rockets at Israel, and suffered an estimated 19,000 combat deaths since October 7.
 That’s six times more than all the Palestinian fighters lost in the Second Intifada, and the previous four Gaza Wars combined.
 A year ago, Hamas had 40,000 combatants, and ran the longest-tenured Sunni Islamist governing project in modern history.
 Now, though, they’re a glorified protection racket, far more capable of terrorising displaced Gazans than they are of threatening Israelis.

 Sinwar’s loss will still be deeply felt.
 He killed more Israelis on Israeli territory than anyone else in history, and on October 7 he gave his people an exhilarating taste of what a divinely ordained final victory would look and feel like.
 Pragmatism may seem lame or even dishonourable in light of that righteous blood orgy, a proof of concept for some future, final cleansing of the land.
 And he’ll have a potential afterlife as a leading 21st-century theoretician of violent revolution, having pioneered the idea of war as mass protest and an expression of popular rage.
 The “Tufan Al-Aqsa System” the Hamasnik phrase for the October 7 attacks is people power focused towards militant ends, an unstoppable, raging human flood.
 Sinwar understood that he had the backing of a global and increasingly important institutional Left, an elite constituency in Western countries that rapidly embraced his cause after October 7.
 “The same type of racism that killed George Floyd is being used by [Israel] against the Palestinians,” Sinwar told Vice News in 2021, anticipating the thesis of Ta-Nehisi Coates’s 2024 book The Message

 But it wasn’t just Leftists who provided cover for Sinwar’s agenda.
 The surviving senior Hamas leadership is now based in Qatar, a US ally which is home to the largest American military base in the Middle East.
 Hamas leaders have been feted in Turkey, Russia, and South Africa over the past year.
 Hamas’s moral legitimacy and international standing arguably grew after October 7.
-Sinwar showed that raping and butchering Israelis did not automatically make you an enemy of civilisation not even for the United States, which long opposed any Israeli operation in Rafah, and spent nearly a year pushing for a ceasefire that would have preserved Hamas’s rule in the Strip.
+Sinwar showed that raping and butchering Israelis did not automatically make you an enemy of civilisation not even for the United States, which long opposed any Israeli operation in Rafah, where Sinwar was killed, and spent nearly a year pushing for a ceasefire that would have preserved Hamas’s rule in the Strip.
 Sinwar’s career may have shown that it is self-destructive in the near term for a Palestinian leader to provoke a full-on war with Israel.
-But he will have inspired a future generation of fighters to dream big.
+But he will have inspired a future generation of extremists to dream big.

-view comments
+view 5 comments

 Disclaimer